 There are so many CAD applications one can take advantage of and depending on your needs, you could either download a very advanced modelling application or a simplistic one that allows you do just the bare minimum.
 Therefore as examples, we will include both an advanced CAD application and a more minimalistic one for your choosing pleasure.

-- SolidWorks: This is an advanced CAD application that allows a good designer do virtually everything he or she chooses when it comes to designing models.
+- SolidWorks: This is an advanced CAD application that allows a good designer to do virtually everything he or she chooses when it comes to designing models.
 The application is quite costly but for those interested in taking advantage of 3D printing as a commercial opportunity, it will be an investment worth making.

 - SketchUp: unlike SolidWorks, SketchUp is a more minimalistic CAD application that you can use to develop your ideas digitally.
 SketchUp can be used to model unique ideas and develop printable 3D models.